-Origin: Jamaica, Caribbean Body: Full-bodied Roast: Mild Roast (1) Summary of taste: Subtly smooth with a hint of herbs and spice Whittard recommends: Using a filter, cafetière or aeropress and enjoying black or with milk according to taste When to drink: Morning or whenever you are unhurried
+Origin: Jamaica, Caribbean Body: Full-bodied Roast: Light Roast (1) Summary of taste: Subtly smooth with a hint of herbs and spice Whittard recommends: Using a filter, cafetière or aeropress and enjoying black or with milk according to taste When to drink: Morning or whenever you are unhurried

 I buy this regularly and enjoy it to the max.
 Get beans and grind just before you make it and wow!
 People saying it was a disappointment in taste, don't know how to make good coffee, don't listen, it's amazing stuff.